ShabuShabu/laravel-paradedb-search/README.md

 ## Installation

+> [!CAUTION]
+> Please note that this is a new package and, even though it is well tested, it should be considered pre-release software

 Before installing the package you should install and enable the [pg_search](https://github.com/paradedb/paradedb/tree/dev/pg_search) extension.

 You can then install the package via composer: